KevinStevenson89/R_Final_Project_RNASeqPrep/README.md

 ## Datasets: 3 provided for the user to test the functions with various conditions

-*RNA-Seq aligned reads file with gene counts mapped across 25,000 genes *Table with averaged total mRNA reads per cell and number of cell samples sequenced for single-cell RNA-Seq *Table with example experimental runs using various numbers of lanes, replicates, and condtions
+*RNA-Seq aligned reads file with gene counts mapped across more than 23,000 genes *Table with averaged total mRNA reads per cell and number of cell samples sequenced for single-cell RNA-Seq *Table with example experimental runs using various numbers of lanes, replicates, and condtions